utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/returning-structured-results.md

 ## Return multiple objects as an array

-The example below returns three objects' key-value pairs as an array.
+The example below returns three objects as an array.

 ### FQL